 Early Origins of the Bensie family

 The surname Bensie was first found in Norfolk and Suffolk, where they had been granted lands by King William after the Norman Conquest in 1066.
 They are descended from Benzelius, Archbishop of Upsal in the Viking kingdom of Sweden.
 Benzelinus accompanied William Conqueror into England.
 There are now 28 different forms of spelling of this name.

 Important Dates for the Bensie family

 This web page shows only a small excerpt of our Bensie research.
-Another 36 words (3 lines of text) are included under the topic Early Bensie History in all our PDF Extended History products and printed products wherever possible.
+Another 36 words (3 lines of text) covering the years 154 and 1548 are included under the topic Early Bensie History in all our PDF Extended History products and printed products wherever possible.